-The conspiracy theorist rejects a world of contingency and wants to create a universe structured by a necessary order.
-Just like religious fundamentalists who refuse evolution because it is too random and who replaces it with acts of deliberate and necessary creation, so conspiracy theorists refuse to attribute things to chance, and look for necessities, even when these necessities are only imaginary.
+The conspiratorial mindset rejects a world of contingency and wants to create a universe structured by a necessary order.
+Just like religious fundamentalists who refuse evolution because it is too random and who replaces it with acts of deliberate and necessary creation, so the conspiratorial mindset refuses to attribute things to chance, and look for necessities, even when these necessities are only imaginary.
 Nothing happens by chance and there must be a plan or an intelligent design behind everything.
 Most of the time, this plan is evil in some way.

 Contingency has always existed, but within various phases of Western civilization, its position has changed several times.
 In Antiquity, almost everything was necessary, and, in general, contingency could not cause existential problems.
 Historians could attribute unexpected events to the goddess Fortuna or to divine Providence and turn the coincidence into a necessity by tracing it to a pseudo cause.
-Today such devices are less available, and one result is that conspiracy theorists invent new pseudo-causes.
+Today such devices are less available, and one result is that the conspiratorial mindset invents new pseudo-causes.